namph-uet/AngryBird/README.md

 # AngryBird

-This is my firs game what i created.
+This is my first game what I created.
 I want to make game to improve my logic sikll and program skill.
 Another, i want to develop it and sale of theme.

 ## Demo: